pablodecm/phd_thesis/src/105_chapter_5.md

-points referred to as *benchmarks* are considered, which have been chosen via a agglomerative clustering procedure so they represent the main kinematical typologies in the parameter space.
+points referred to as *benchmarks* are considered, which have been chosen via a agglomerative clustering procedure so they represent the main kinematical topologies in the parameter space.
 The details of the clustering methodology are detailed in [@Carvalho:2015ttv], but they amount to the construction of a distance between the main kinematic distributions at generator level of each pair of EFT points.
 The parameters